 Quantify the importance of a problem through interviews, surveys, and available industry research.
 Balance what you collect to find a middle ground.

 Score market segments higher with a higher compelling reason to act.
-None, low, medium, and high is enough for this exercise.
+None, low, medium, and high are enough for this exercise.

-Will Potential Customers be able to Discover Your Product?
+Will Potential Customers be Able to Find Your Product?

 Can potential customers find your product?
 If not, what is the effort to develop enough visibility to attract their attention?